pandichef/indjections/README.md

 You have two options:
 1. If you change `### block: django-hijack ####` to `### block: django-hijack/lock ####`,
 then `injections` will not reinsert code if `python manage.py indject` is run again.
-However, if the package if removed from the [TOML](https://github.com/toml-lang/toml) file, then `indjections` will delete the block even if `lock` appears in the block header.
+However, if the package is removed from the [TOML](https://github.com/toml-lang/toml) file, then `indjections` will delete the block even if `lock` appears in the block header.
-1. Each package has an installation file located at `indjections/packages`.
-If you create a local version of the file, then that will be used instead of the `indjections` default installer.
+1. `indjections` installation files are regular Python modules.
+So if you create a custom installer and drop it into `{project_root_directory}/indjections/packages/{package_name}.py`, then that's the version that will be used.

 ### What if I don't use pipenv?
 The packages can be defined with _any_ [TOML](https://github.com/toml-lang/toml) file.
 For example, if you use [poetry](https://python-poetry.org/),